upscayl/upscayl/README.md

 **Upscayl is a cross-platform application built with the Linux-first philosophy.
 This means that we prioritize Linux builds over others but that doesn't mean we'll break things for other OSes :)**

-> Upscayl does not work without a GPU, sorry.
+### NOTE: Upscayl does not work without a GPU, sorry.
 You'll need a Vulkan compatible GPU to upscale images.

 </div>